|Country:||United States of America (USA)|

 Liberty hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Liberty Hops
+Origin and Geneology of the Liberty Hop

 Bred in 1983, Liberty is an extension of the Hallertau hop family.
 It is a half-sister to Ultra,

 Mt.
 Hood and Crystal.
 It is a triploid seedling of the German Hallertau variety.